 Fig. 6.
 The motor speed

 In this paper, a case study of stand-alone PV pumping system designed for irrigation needs in a remote site in Tunisia.
 The sizing method for the structure was presented.
-MPPT technique was used to optimize the power delivered by the photovoltaic module.
+MPPT technique was used to improve the power delivered by the photovoltaic module.
 Direct torque control technique served to control the induction machine speed and therefore the flow of the centrifugal pump.
 The paper presented the system block diagram, the MPPT control algorithm, the DTC block diagram and design.

 “Solar resource maps for Tunisia”, Solargis S.R.O Slovakia, Maps.